PMizz13/ma-browser-card/README.md

 - Adjustable sidebar size and layout
 - Fits to your theme
 - Party mode for queueing up tracks
+- Have your favourite playlists, albums, tracks and/or artists on the home screen

 ## Requirements